 Police in Rome are taunted by a serial killer nicknamed The Card Player who abducts victims and then demands that others engage in a game of poker via the internet for the outcome of their lives.
 When a request to play the killer’s game comes through to the police, detective Anna Mari is told not to play by her chief and, as a result, the victim is killed.
 Anna befriends John Brennan, a visiting inspector from England, after they both agree that the chief’s decision was a mistake.
 The two later become lovers.
 Together they recruit Remo, a teenage video poker whiz, to help play against the killer and he is successful is winning back the life of the chief’s daughter after she becomes the next person abducted.
 However, this serves to make Anna a target for the killer.

 The Card Player was the seventeenth film from cult Italian director Dario Argento.
 Argento first emerged in the 1970s with giallo psycho-thrillers such as The Bird with the Crystal Plumage (1970), The Cat O’Nine Tails (1971), Four Flies on Grey Velvet (1971) and Deep Red (1976), which specialise in ultra-sadistic despatches wound around improbably contorted psycho-thriller plots.
 Argento peaked with films like Suspiria (1977), Inferno (1980), Tenebrae (1982), Phenomena/Creepers (1985) and Opera/Terror at the Opera (1987).
-It has been generally agreed by Italian horror fans that Argento’s output from the 1990s onwards – the likes of Two Evil Eyes (1990), Trauma (1993), The Stendhal Syndrome (1996), The Phantom of the Opera (1998), Sleepless (2001), The Card Player, Mother of Tears: The Third Mother (2007), Giallo (2009) and Dracula (2012) – have been weaker and hold considerably less effectiveness than his earlier films.
+It has been generally agreed by Italian horror fans that Argento’s output from the 1990s onwards – the likes of Two Evil Eyes (1990), Trauma (1993), The Stendhal Syndrome (1996), The Phantom of the Opera (1998), Sleepless (2001), The Card Player, Mother of Tears: The Third Mother (2007), Giallo (2009), Dracula (2012) and Black Glasses (2022) – have been weaker and hold considerably less effectiveness than his earlier films.
 Certainly, Argento has not had any film since Opera that has been a cult hit as his earlier works were.

 The Card Player is disappointingly lesser Dario Argento.
 Indeed, it is a film where Argento, while still making one of his familiar giallo psycho-thrillers, has eschewed almost all of the gory, sadistic set-pieces that are his trademark.
 Certainly, Argento does direct one of two passable suspense sequences, particularly during the card games – he creating an especial degree of tension during the battle for the life of the commissioner’s daughter.